IvoNet/camel-demo/README.md

 The whole idea of the above thing is to play around with routes as to get familiar with it.

+The scenario above is outdated because lots more has been implemented but it is a good place to start.
+Just follow the routes further and you will see it all happening...

 # docker

 The `docker-compose.yml` file in this project has been tuned to work for this camel-demo project.